thaydan/ocp7/README.md

 ## Make a request
 Some examples :
-- Get the list of the available products : /api/product
+- Get the list of the available products : /api/product (GET)
-- Get the detail of a product : /api/product/{product_id}
+- Get the detail of a product : /api/product/{product_id} (GET)

-Don't forget to include the bearer token in the headr of your request.
+Don't forget to include the bearer token in the header of your request.

 This will return a JSON response.